lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 ### APA Results Section (so far...)

 >**Model testing**.
 To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, *lavaan* (v.0-6.9) with maximum likelihood estimation.
 Our sample size was 304.
 We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
 As is common among SEM researchers, we reported the Chi-square goodness of fit ($\chi^2$).
 This evaluates the discrepancy between the unrestricted sample matrix and the restricted covariance matrix.
 Although the associated $p$ value indicates adequate fit when the value is non-significant, it is widely recognized that large sample size can result in a statistically significant p value [@byrne_structural_2016].
-The comparative fit index (CFI) is an incremental index, comparing the hypothesized modelat least .90 and perhaps higher than .95 [@kline_principles_2016].
+The comparative fit index (CFI) is an incremental index, comparing the hypothesized model to the independent/baseline model.
+Adequate fit is determined when CFI values are at least .90 and perhaps higher than .95 [@kline_principles_2016].
 The root mean square error of approximation (RMSEA) takes into account the error of approximation in the population and expresses it per degree of freedom.
 As such, the fit indicator considers the complexity of the model.
 Ideal values are equal to or less than .05, values less than .08 represent reasonable fit, and values between .08 and .10 represent mediocre fit.
-The standardized root mean residual is a standardized measure of the mean absolute covariance residual -- the overall difference between the observed and predicted correlations.
+The standardized root mean residual (SRMR) is a standardized measure of the mean absolute covariance residual -- the overall difference between the observed and predicted correlations.
 Values greater than .10 may indicate poor fit and inspection of residuals is then advised.
 Kline [-@kline_principles_2016] advised researchers to be cautious when using these criteria as strict cut-offs.
 Elements such as sample size and model complexity should be considered when evaluating fit.
 Table 1 provides a side-by-side comparison of the resulting parameter estimates and fit statistics; Figures 1 and 2 provide a graphic representation of the models tested.

 >Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
-The Chi-square index was statistically signficant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
+The Chi-square index was statistically significant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
 The CFI value of .81 indicated poor fit.
-In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067both fell within the ranges of acceptability.
+In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067 both fell within the ranges of acceptability.
 The AIC and BIC values were 16862.028 and 17025.577, respectively, and will become useful in comparing subsequent models.

 >Our second model was a single-order, correlated traits model where each of the 22 items loaded onto one of four factors.
 Standardized pattern coefficients ranged between .37 and .60 on the AF factor, between .37 and .63 on the AS factor, between .33 and .56 on the MI factor, and between .43 and .60 on the AUA factor.
-The Chi-square index was statistically signficant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
+The Chi-square index was statistically significant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
 The CFI value of 0.972 exceeded the recommendation of .95.
 The RMSEA = MSEA = 0.022 (90%CI[.000, 0.034]) was satisfactory.
 The SRMR value of 0.047 remained below the warning criteria of .10.
 The AIC and BIC values were 16662.030 and 16847.882, respectively.

 >The Chi-square difference test ($\chi ^{2}(6)= 211.998, p < .001$) was statistically significant and AIC and BIC values of the multidimensional value were lowest.
 Thus, we conclude the multidimensional model (i.e., the first-order, correlated factors model) is superior and acceptable for use in preliminary research and evaluation.